 Social media are a great way to attract new people and get the attention you need at the start.
-Look around the web, there are thousands of tips and instructions on how to succeed there.
+Look around the web.
+There are thousands of tips and instructions on how to succeed there.

 If you are not mindlessly spamming people, e-mails can be very useful.
-An interesting method to build content marketing includes a concrete example of an e-mail written to generate backlinks.
+An enjoyable method to build content marketing includes a concrete example of an e-mail written to generate backlinks.
 And, of course, e-mails are the vehicle for your newsletters.

 17. Be visual

 Add images to your text, like I’m doing.
 They make the text look ten times better.
 And with tens of thousands of images on Flickr that only have to be attributed to being used (CC Attribution license or CC-BY), missing out on eye candy is just pure laziness.
 People remember more than 80% of what they see, while they remember just 20% of what they read.
 That’s why icons are so popular.

 Avoid paid traffic, at least in the beginning.
 Paying for ads on Google and elsewhere might be a quick way to bring people to the site, but it is the other way around.
 You start with content marketing, and once you become big, you turn to paid advertising.